HoldOffHunger/cryptocurrency-home-heater/README.md

 # Home Heating System with a CryptoCurrency Miner

-This guide will show you everything you need to know in order to leverage a cryptocurrency miner as an efficient, electrical home-heating source, including how to build a silencing container for the miner.
+This guide will show you everything you need to know in order to leverage a cryptocurrency miner as an efficient, electrical home-heating source, including how to build a silencing, soundproof container for the miner.
 Heat, comfort, quiet, and free digital currency, all right here.

 <img src="./image/antminer-heater.jpg" width="600" alt="AntMiner Heater">